 Joint Public Safety Response to the Active Shooter / Active Assailant™

-The shootings at Columbine High School, Virginia Tech University, Aurora Theater, Newtown, Connecticut, San Bernardino, Orlando, and Las Vegas have required public safety agencies small and large to analyze their abilities to respond to hostile environments.
+The shootings at Columbine High School, Virginia Tech University, Aurora Theater, Sandy Hook Elementary School, San Bernardino, Orlando, Las Vegas, and many more have required public safety agencies large and small to analyze their abilities to provide care in hostile environments.
 These events have also required public safety agencies to modify their response procedures to active shooter events.
 Consistently, there have been 125 people killed each year in active shooter events in the United States and many more injured.

-Former United States Attorney General Eric Holder stated that active shooter events have increased 600% since 2009 and the lethality of these events has increased 150%.
-Research has also found that the six highest casualty active shooter events since 2000 happened despite law enforcement arriving on scene in three minutes or less.
-The two deadliest active shooter events in United States history happened with uniformed law enforcement officers on scene when the shooting started.
+Former United States Attorney General Eric Holder stated that active shooter events have increased 600% since 2009 and the mortality of these events has increased 150%.
+Research has also found that the eight highest casualty active shooter events since 2000 happened despite law enforcement arriving on scene in three minutes or less.
+The two deadliest active shooter events in United States history occurred with law enforcement officers on site when the shooting occurred.
 Clearly, fast effective law enforcement response comprises only a small part of the solution to these events.

 This presentation will also discuss law enforcement tactics and the implementation of fire and EMS personnel into the response plan.
 Many fire and EMS agencies are unaware that the Department of Homeland Security has stated that fire and EMS personnel will enter into the active shooter environment and will conduct rescues while the situation is ongoing.
 In addition to the Department of Homeland Security requirements, numerous other organizations state that integrated police/fire/EMS response is required at active shooter events.
-These organizations include the International Association of Police Chiefs, the International Association of Fire Chiefs, the International Association of Fire Fighters, the National Fire Protection Association, the InterAgency Board, the Federal Bureau of Investigation, and the Hartford Consensus.
+These organizations include the International Association of Police Chiefs, the International Association of Fire Chiefs, the International Association of Fire Fighters, the Hartford Consensus, and the National Fire Protection Association.

 Numerous court cases have proven the legal liability on public safety agencies for failing to plan and respond appropriately at active shooter events.
 The Columbine shooting resulted in 25 lawsuits against police, fire and EMS personnel.
 The Virginia Tech shooting resulted in 1,200 lawsuits against police, fire and EMS personnel.
 The family of one survivor at the Sandy Hook Elementary shooting filed a $100 million lawsuit against the school district.
 The Los Angeles Airport shooting resulted in a $25 million lawsuit against police, fire, and EMS personnel.
 The families of three victims at the San Bernardino shooting filed a $204 million lawsuit against the county for failing to prevent and respond appropriately to the shootings.
-Recent court rulings have shown that government agencies are not immune from liability and that active shooter events are a foreseeable emergency that require planning and preparation.
+Government analysts anticipate that the legal expenses from the Route 91 shooting in Las Vegas will exceed $1 billion.
+In addition, the victim medical expenses from the Route 91 shooting are anticipated to exceed $400 million.
+The total cost of the Route 91 shooting is estimated to exceed more than $3 billion.
+Recent court rulings have shown that government agencies are not immune from liability, and that active shooter events are a foreseeable emergency that require planning and preparation.

-To download a PDF document of frequently asked questions about this training, please click here.
-To download a PDF document on the topics addressed in this course, please click here.
-To download a document on hosting this course, please click here.
+For a course description, please click the PDF below.
+To see the topics addressed in this course, please click the second PDF below.
+To download a document of frequently asked questions regarding hosting this course, please click the third PDF below.